TMHBBV/unbxdocs./docs/Search/manage-search/add-promotions/index.md

 Example: Global Rule boosts “Summer Dresses” everywhere, but a query-specific rule for “Winter Sale” hides them.

+The Global Rule is applied universally across all queries and segments, ensuring consistent promotional strategy throughout the site.

+* Only one Global Rule can exist per site.
+* The Global Rule impacts all site search queries.
+* It is automatically created when a site is set up.
+* Only [Boost/Bury](/user-guides/merchandising/promotions/boost) or [Filter](/user-guides/merchandising/promotions/filter) merchandising strategies can be applied through the Global Rule.

+## Publish the Global rule

+title="Locate the Global rule
+    1. Login to Netcore Unbxd’s [self-serve console](https://console.unbxd.io/) ↗
+    2. From the Site Key Picker, click the site you want to apply a merchandising strategy.
+    3. After selecting the appropriate site key, navigate to Merchandising.
+    4. Hover over Search and click Promotions.
+    5. On the Promotions Overview page, the Global Rule is listed as the first item by default and is initially set to draft mode.

+  title="Edit the rule
+    1. Click the Edit icon in the right corner.
+    The Query, Campaign Name, Campaign Duration, and Campaign Description cannot be edited, given that the Global Rule is applicable to all queries.
+    2. Add [Boost/Bury](/user-guides/merchandising/promotions/boost) or [Filter](/user-guides/merchandising/promotions/filter) merchandising strategies as needed.
+    3. Once your changes are complete, click Publish Rule to make it live.

+After being published, the Global Rule remains active for up to 75 years unless an end date is specified.

 ### How to Use Promotions

 <Image align="center" border={true} caption="Navigate to Promotions" src="https://files.readme.io/e0f7922894abc3c2d6e6741fccfbe52186f479339a0f25cdf11b9ec39fa58dd3-promotions.gif" width="80% " />